-The term 'Itemized Deductions' is included in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+The term 'Itemized Deductions' is included in the Accounting edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Itemized Deductions refer to an amount of money that is subtracted off of an individual American’s adjusted gross income.
 These deductions are comprised of money the individuals spend on some services and goods that officially qualify during the tax year in question.
 It is the American IRS Internal Revenue Service which decides what deductions specifically will be permitted as outlined in their codes.
 These include certain expenses like charitable gifts, local and state taxes, mortgage interest, and medical costs.